lrspeiser/sigmagravity/README.md

 1. **Covariant:** The auxiliary field $\Phi_N$ is defined within the action, not computed externally
 2. **Self-consistent:** The Poisson equation $\nabla^2\Phi_N = 4\pi G\rho$ emerges as an equation of motion
 3. **No iteration:** Because $\Phi_N$ satisfies its own equation independently, $\Sigma(g_N)$ can be computed directly from the baryonic distribution
-4. **QUMOND-equivalent:** In the weak-field limit, this reproduces the QUMOND phenomenology exactly
+4. **QUMOND-equivalent:** In the weak-field limit, this reproduces the QUMOND phenomenology

 #### 2.3.4 Derivation of the Modified Poisson Equation